-TM Type TM Input Pin TM Output Pin 10-bit PTM PTCK1, PTP1I PTP1,PTP1B
+Device Name TM Input Pin TM Output Pin

+HT66F003 10-bit PTM PTCK1, PTP1I PTP1,PTP1B

+HT66F004 10-bit PTM PTCK0, PTP0I PTCK1, PTP1I PTP0,PTP0B PTP1,PTP1B

 Periodic TM Operation

 At its core is a 10-bit count-up counter which is driven by a user selectable internal or external clock source.
 There are two internal comparators with the names, Comparator A and Comparator P. These comparators will compare the value in the counter with the CCRA and CCRP registers.